Severson-Group/docs.amdc.dev/source/getting-started/tutorials/timing-manager/index.md

 }
 ```

+Now, program the AMDC and run the command `ctrl init` to start the controller task.

-We can then use the command `ctrl sensor timing` to get the information.
+We can then use the command `ctrl sensor timing` to get sensor timing information.

 ```
 ADC time to acquire: 0.820000us
 ADC time since done: 20.805000us
 ```

-The ADC time to acquire refers to how long between the trigger for the ADC to start sampling to when it was complete.\
+The ADC time to acquire refers to how long between the trigger for the ADC to start sampling to when it was complete (it is the `Sensor Sample Acquisition Time` from [inequality (2)](#timing-manager-configuration-rules)).

 The ADC time since done is the "staleness" of the data, it refers to how long ago the ADC reported done.
 This may be useful when controlling a motor with careful timing considerations.

 ### System Timing